 Now all this may sound very simple to accomplish.
 I don’t mean to pop that bubble, but it’s not!
 Remember, your customers’ wants and needs are constantly evolving.
 Following a dedicated VoC process when you develop a product or a service is an excellent idea, but it doesn’t stop there.
 VoC has to be an ongoing process, taking place throughout the customer journey; until the end of their interaction with your company.
 This allows companies to constantly track customer expectation and requirements to ensure that the customer experience is at its peak.

-In this customer centric era, VoC is a primary method to show customers how important and crucial their say is in your company.
-When customers feel like a part of the company, they will in reality go out and voice their praise about your brand.
+In this customer-centric era, VoC is a primary method to show customers how important and crucial their say is in your company.
+When customers feel like a part of the company, they will, in reality, go out and voice their praise for your brand.
 It all starts with engaging with your customers and giving them a direct line into your business.

 Follow these four simple steps to master the Voice of the Customer process.

 Take some time to plan what you want to know from your customer.
 Think of that one piece of customer feedback that would help your business most.
 Ask about what the customer needs that isn’t part of your product.
 Find out what the customers want to feel when they use your product or service and ask how you could improve certain aspects of it.
 It is extremely important to find out the customer’s experience with the product or service itself and how you can take it to the next level.